Milorad Bojic

-Numerous articles published in world's most respected journals in the area of energy management made professor Milorad Bojic one of the top scientists and lecturers in his area of expertise.
-Professor Bojic had rich research experience in various fields including energy recovery, thermal comfort, finite-time thermodynamics, Integration, thermo economy, Global warming, air conditioning engineering, etc.

 Biography

-Milorad Bojić graduated from the Faculty of Mechanical Engineering of the University of Belgrade, Department in Kragujevac in 1974, and received his master's degree from the University of Syracuse, USA in 1977 at the Department of Mechanical and Aerospace Engineering, on the topic Two Dimensional Mathematical Model of Non-Buoyant Jet in a Cross - Flow.
+Milorad Bojić graduated from the Faculty of Mechanical Engineering of the University of Belgrade, Department in Kragujevac in 1974, and received his master's degree from the University of Syracuse, US, in 1977 at the Department of Mechanical and Aerospace Engineering, on the topic Two Dimensional Mathematical Model of Non-Buoyant Jet in a Cross - Flow.
 He received his doctorate at the Faculty of Engineering Sciences of the University of Kragujevac (then the Faculty of Mechanical Engineering of the University of Kragujevac) in 1984, where he continued his academic career and worked as a full professor at the Department of Energy and Process Engineering.
 At the Faculty of Engineering Sciences of the University of Kragujevac, he was vice-dean for science 1989-1991, head of the Department of Energy and Process Technology, manager of the Regional Center for Energy Management and manager of the Center for Heating, Air Conditioning and Solar Energy.
-He is married to Slavica, with whom he has a son, Ljubisa Bojic, a scientist in the field of sociology of the future.

-Professional biography-titles
+Professional titles

 Milorad Bojić worked at the Faculty of Engineering Sciences of the University of Kragujevac as: assistant (1974-1984), assistant professor (1984-1990), associate professor (1990-1995) and full professor from 1995 to 2016.
 At Syracuse University he was a Research Assistant and Technical Officer (1976-1978); at the Hong Kong Polytechnic University, research professor (1999-2001); visiting professor at Nagoya University in Japan in 1997, at Hong Kong Polytechnic University from 2001 to 2003, at University of Reunion in France from 2009 to 2011 and at the National University of Applied Sciences (INSA) in Lyon, France in 2012.
-Milorad Bojić was a member of the international scientific committee of the European Commission Energy & Agriculture towards the Third Millennium conference in Athens in 1999.